fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

 Address to gRPC or HTTP(s) server listening in agent service.
-For connecting to FluxNinja Cloud Controller, the `endpoint` should be a `grpc/http2` address.
+For connecting to Aperture Cloud Controller, the `endpoint` should be a `grpc/http2` address.
 For self-hosted controller, the HTTP protocol address can start with `http(s)://`.

 </dd>